 Client = data controller

-Green Text processes and holds data on servers at Rackspace UK.
+Green Text processes and holds data on servers at Datum.
 Including:-

 Receiving/sending mobile number

 SMS message content